bazel-xcode/xchammer/Docs/XCHammerFAQ.md

-For binary integration / out of tree builds, `make xchammer_dev_repo` allows a `WORKSPACE` to consume XCHammer built out of tree but point to the latest build, symlinked in `bazel-bin`.
+For binary integration / out of tree builds, `make xchammer_dev_repo` allows a `WORKSPACE` to consume XCHammer built out of tree but point to the latest build, symlinked in `bazel-out`.
 Add to the repository in question:
 ```
-build --override_repository=xchammer=/path/to/xchammer/bazel-bin/xchammer_dev_repo
+build \
+    --override_repository=xchammer=/path/to/xchammer/bazel-out/darwin_x86_64-dbg/bin/xchammer_dev_repo
 ```

 This makes it easy and pain free to build XCHammer outside of the repo but pull